victorcouste/hapi-cassandra/README.md

 ##Installation

-- Copy all js files in a directory
+- Clone all js files in a directory

 - Install **Nodejs** : depending of your OS see https://github.com/joyent/node/wiki/installation for installation instructions